ldipotetjob/httpsecurity/wso2AM_Docker.md

 ## Unknown procedures while dockerizing ##

-Some of the most important aspect that are no clear when deploy WSO2 in docker container:
+Some of the most important aspect that are no clear when I deploy WSO2 in docker container:

 1. Dealing with the WSO2 configuration when I run a container from ([WSO2 official site](https://hub.docker.com/u/wso2/)):